christiankyle-ching/board_resolution_is/docs/README_DEPLOY.md

 #### Password Reset via Email using Gmail App Passwords

 For password reset using email, you need to add a **Gmail Account with 2FA enabled**.
-Gmail is used to send the Password Reset links securely to accounts within the system.
+Gmail is used to send the Password Reset links securely to accounts who forgot their password, so that they'll be able to reset their password without asking the Admin.

 [Add an Google App Password](https://support.google.com/accounts/answer/185833?hl=en), and **copy this password**.
 Then assign the following environment variables:

 | Variable Name | How to get variable value? |
 | --- | --- |
 | `BRIS_EMAIL_USERNAME` | Your Gmail Account (email address) |